Unisolve/tari_cli_notes/README.md

 # Introduction

 These notes cover mining Tari on the Linux command line.
+They are not part of the Tari project and have been produced in the hope that you'll find them useful.
 The setup documented here assumes a Linux server running Ubuntu 22.04 with one or more GPUs.
 For simplicity, we'll be using the console wallet.